 5. Remove stains from teeth.

-Pro tip: Diet can also contribute to whiter teeth.
+Pro tip: Diet can also contribute to healthy teeth whitening.
 A diet that is high in sugar is a big no-no because it supports the growth of bacteria that causes plaque and gingivitis.
 It’s also important to get plenty of calcium, which supports teeth enamel and prevents erosion.

-Simply follow this oral care routine and you’ll be on your way to a fresh and confident smile, and better health.
-Got oral care tips?
-Share them in the comments!
+Simply follow these oral care hygiene tips and you’ll be on your way to a fresh and confident smile, and better health.